ComScore

 • Why I Love It: <10 ingredients, vegan, beginner-friendly

 This stunner is a great alternative to tzimmes, a traditional Ashkenazi stew typically made from carrots, additional root vegetables and dried fruit.
-It'll pair beautifully with roast chicken at the Shabbat table.
+It'll pair beautifully with roast chicken at the Shabbat table, as well as salmon or lamb.

 17. Buckwheat Cheese Blintzes